The best survey tools make collecting and managing customer research for business insights easy and efficient.

 Formstack is a good example of a survey product with a very wide remit.
 The online form tool allows the creation of sophisticated surveys and their responses to be data harvested.
 But it can also be used for straightforward customer feedback panels on websites and social media.

-Many companies use it to process leads and analyse their rate of conversion by integrating it into other sales management solutions.
+Many companies use it to process leads and analyze their rate of conversion by integrating it into other sales management solutions.
 It works with MailChimp to enable targeted information gathering and feedback from existing customer databases.

 As a survey tool, it works well enough, though it doesn’t have the templates that some competitor products offer.